 Q: Can I still submit a work order if I live in OCHA housing?

-A: Yes, OCHA is currently recording all work order requests but will only be completely urgent and emergency work orders.
+A: Yes, OCHA is currently recording all work orders.
 OCHA staff will also continue to conduct inspections as needed.
 However, if a resident has tested positive for COVID-19, has symptoms of COVID-19, or is quarantining as a result of close contact with someone who is positive OCHA will attempt to reschedule the work for a later time.

 Q: Maintenance staff is performing work in my home, is it safe to stay in my home while the work is being performed?

-A: Yes, staff will be using the current hygiene and social distancing practices recommended by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the staff prior to the staff entering the apartment.
+A: Yes, staff will be following current recommended practices by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the staff prior to the staff entering the apartment.
 If the work is not an emergency it will be rescheduled.
-Anytime staff is working in an apartment we ask that social distancing measures are practiced.
 If a resident is uncomfortable staying in the apartment while work is being performed, they may leave and either go to the lobby or take a walk.